bradwright/Realtime-presentation/presentation-notes.rst

   - Google Docs uses real-time push communication to send keystroke and other information to all clients

+- Note that a lot of these examples already exist and use real-time events, as shown before in real-world usage
-Smarkets, my employer, uses real-time updates for odds/quantity, sports data, and real-time chat with other fans.
+- Smarkets, my employer, uses real-time updates for odds/quantity, sports data, and real-time chat with other fans.

 How does it work?
 =================